 The number of mining farms in Russia continues to grow: in 2024, their number increased by 7%, reaching 136,600.
 This is evidenced by calculations from MTS EnergyTool.

-The leading regions in terms of the number of mining facilities are the Irkutsk region, where more than 10% of all farms are concentrated, as well as Moscow (9%), and the Moscow region (8%).
+The leading regions in terms of the number of mining facilities are the Irkutsk region, which accounts for more than 10% of all farms, as well as Moscow (9%), and the Moscow region (8%).
 Bashkiria and the Samara region are also among the largest "mining" regions.

-The total capacity of Russian mining farms by January 2025 exceeded 11 GW.
+The total capacity of Russian mining farms exceeded 11 GW by January 2025.
 However, only 3 GW of this capacity comes from legal miners.

 In 2025, mining will be completely prohibited in 10 regions of Russia and in some parts of Buryatia, the Irkutsk region, and the Trans-Baikal Territory during the autumn-winter period.